Fidelity National Financial Inc. [FNF] – Don’t lose sight of the bigger picture

 Fidelity National Financial Inc. [NYSE:FNF]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to Fidelity National Financial Inc. [FNF], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
+As it relates to Fidelity National Financial Inc. [FNF] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
 On average, stock market experts give FNF an Overweight rating.
-The average 12-month price forecast for this stock is $25.79, with the high estimate being $52.00, the low estimate being $47.00 and the median estimate amounting to $52.00.
-This is compared to its latest closing price of $24.32.
+The average 12-month price forecast for this stock is $24.88, with the high estimate being $52.00, the low estimate being $47.00 and the median estimate amounting to $52.00.
+This is compared to its latest closing price of $26.40.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Fidelity National Financial Inc. [FNF] is sitting at 4.33.
-This is compared to 1 month ago, when its average rating was 4.33.

 Fundamental Analysis of Fidelity National Financial Inc. [FNF]